Srijita-Kyrotics/Feedback-System/README.md

-# Aliah University Student Satisfaction Survey System
+# Student Satisfaction Survey System

-Automated and manual feedback processing system designed for Aliah University to streamline teacher evaluation reports.
+Automated and manual feedback processing system designed to streamline teacher evaluation reports.

-## 🚀 Overview
+##  Overview

 This system automates the transition from handwritten student satisfaction surveys to structured data reports.
 It supports both manual data entry (via CLI) and automated processing (via OCR).

-## 🧠 Core Logic & Mapping
+##  Core Logic & Mapping

 The survey form contains 14 questions, but as per the reporting requirements, only the first 7 are used for the official teacher performance metrics.